 Most sellers doing real volume don't replace Printify outright.
 They run two supplier networks in parallel and route each SKU to whichever one is more profitable.

 Shopify, Etsy, and WooCommerce all support connecting multiple POD apps.
-You map each product to the most profitable supplier and use the second supplier as a fallback when the primary has a quality run or a fulfillment delay.
+You map each product to the most profitable supplier and use the second supplier as a fallback when the primary has a quality issue or a fulfillment delay.

 The 4-step migration playbook